monome/docs/aleph/devapp.md

 Here the DSP program is loaded via SPI.
 In this example the DSP is included in the code as a binary (as `src/aleph-mix.ldr.inc`) but DSP can be loaded via a file on the SD card (see [Bees](/docs/aleph/bees) for how this works).

 The event handlers are assigned at `assign_event_handlers()` and then `app_launch()` finishes, returning to the main loop.
-The AVR32 framework main loop simply checks the event hander continuously, so your program code fundamentally lives in these handlers, which is in the following file.
+The AVR32 framework main loop simply checks the event handler continuously, so your program code fundamentally lives in these handlers, which is in the following file.

 ### src/handler.c